BernhardWerner/cindy_tools/tools/packages/animation/README.md

 ---
 ### `deltaTime()`
 Calculates the time elapsed since the last frame.
 Call it in the tick script if you use `animationBase` on its own and use its result for custom time-dependent calculations.
+If you use the full package, this function is automatically called and its result is stored in the variable `delta`.

 ---
 ### `drawFragments(pos, fragmentedString, time, mode, modifs) `